 The distributive share of each partner is determined by the partnership agreement.
 In the absence of a written partnership agreement, the partnership's profits will be split evenly.
-For example, if the partnership agreement states that you will receive 70% of the profits and losses, and your partner will be allocated the other 30%, then that 70/30 split will represent each of your distributive shares.
-If there's no written agreement, each of your distributive shares will be 50% of profits and losses.
+For example, if the partnership agreement states that you will receive 70 percent of the profits and losses, and your partner will be allocated the other 30 percent, then that 70/30 split will represent each of your distributive shares.
+If there's no written agreement, each of your distributive shares will be 50 percent of profits and losses.

 Special allocation rules are complicated, so you should consult a tax attorney or accountant before making such changes.

 There are several tax issues partners must consider when filing their tax returns.
 Partners are considered to be self-employed, not employees, and therefore need to file a Schedule SE with their Form 1040 to pay their self-employment taxes.

 Because of this self employed status, you're also responsible to pay your share of Social Security taxes and Medicare.
 Partners are responsible for paying double of what a normal employee would pay (because employers normally match employees' contributions and by being self employed, you're both employer and employee), but their tax burden is reduced by the allowance of deducting half of the self employment contribution from taxable income.

 Decreasing Your Tax Burden Through Deductions